 Car accidents are a leading cause of injuries.
-Over 5.6 million car accidents were reported in the United States in 2012.
-Of these, over 30,000 of were fatal and another 1.6 million involved other injuries.
+In 2019, nearly 6.6 million vehicle accidents were reported.
+Of the traffic accidents reported in 2020, about 42,000 of were fatal and another 4.8 million involved other injuries.
 The damage they leave behind can be immense.
-The economic cost of car accidents is estimated to be $277 billion each year -- or around $897 for every person living in the United States.
+The economic cost of car accidents is estimated to be $871 billion each year — around $900 for every person living in the United States.

-While car accident injuries can vary from person to person and from crash to crash, there are some fairly common ones.
+While car accident injuries vary from person to person and from crash to crash, some vehicle-related injuries are fairly common.
 This article provides a general overview of common car accident injuries.
 More specific information for a particular case should always be obtained from a doctor.

 Head and Back Injuries

 Head injuries are among the most serious car accident injuries.
 Seated drivers and passengers involved in high-speed collisions can strike their heads against steering wheels, dashboards, or windows.
 These impacts can cause traumatic brain injuries, ranging from mild concussions to comas and lasting cognitive problems.
 Often extensive medical treatment and long-term medical care are required after such injuries.
 Head injuries can also lead to skull fractures, hearing loss, and vision problems.

 Back injuries are also common.
 Any damage to the spinal cord can cause significant nerve damage.
 Patients may experience reduced sensation in and control over their arms, hands, legs, feet, and other body parts, while more serious forms of spinal damage can leave patients permanently paralyzed.